 - It provides a set of standard options and includes a mechanism that permits the client and server to transact options.

 - It allows an arbitrary program to become a client or either end can negotiate options.

 Definition of SSH

-SSH (Secure SHell) is a network protocol which provides a replacement for insecure remote login and command execution facilities, such as telnet, rlogin and rsh.
+SSH (Secure SHell) is a network protocol which provides a substitution for vulnerable remote login and command execution provision, such as telnet, rlogin and rsh.
 It encrypts traffic in both directions, preventing traffic, sniffing and password theft.
-SSH also offers several additional useful features like compression, public key authentication, Authentication of the server, port forwarding, X11 forwarding, file transfer.
+SSH also gives multiple supplementary features like compression, public key authentication, Authentication of the server, port forwarding, X11 forwarding, file transfer.

-SSH also supports remote command execution.
+SSH also provides remote command execution.
 When you log in, a pseudo-terminal is assigned to your session and your session, will remain open until you explicitly log out or is terminated from the server end.
-This protocol provides functionalities like Secure command-shell, secure file transfer and port forwarding.
+This protocol supports functionalities like Secure command-shell, secure file transfer and port forwarding.

 - Secure Command Shell: It allows a user to view the contents of directories, edit files and access custom database applications remotely.

 - Secure file transfer: It is act as a subsystem of the secure shell protocol.
 Essentially, Secure file transfer protocol is a separate protocol layered over the SSH protocol to handle the transfer of a file.